sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

 The way security is delivered depends on the cloud provider you're using and the cloud security options they offer.

 需要保存PII（personally identifiable information）数据：social security numbers（SSN）,bank account information，passport number

+## AWS Shield

+AWS Shield is a managed DDoS (or Distributed Denial of Service) protection service that safeguards web applications running on AWS.

+AWS Shield is a service that you get "out of the box", it is always running (automatically) and is a part of the free standard tier.
+If you want to use some of the more advanced features, you'll have to utilize the paid tier.

+- AWS Shield can be found under the Security, Identity, & Compliance section on the AWS Management Console.
+- AWS Shield Standard is always-on, using techniques to detect malicious（恶意的）traffic.
+- AWS Shield Advanced provides enhanced detection.

+练习

+Distributed Denial of Service (DDoS) attack is an attempt to make a website or an application unavailable by overwhelming(淹没) it with traffic from multiple sources.